Open-Transactions/protocol-docs/content/doctypes/OTmessage.md

 *checkServerID* is similar to a ping command.
 It sends a message to the Notary to see if it can get a reply.
 It verifies if the Notary is listening and responding.
 This is the first message used in a transaction.

-*checkServerID* sends the NYM authentication key and the encryption key to the Notary.
+*checkServerID* sends the **nym** authentication key and the encryption key to the Notary.
 This is one of the few messages that must include these keys in the message.
-In most other messages the Notary already has these keys, because the NYM is already registered with the Notary.
+In most other messages the Notary already has these keys, because the **nym** is already registered with the Notary.
 The Notary replies to *checkServerID* with true or false.
 The Notary replies false to this message if an incorrect *notaryID* is used in this message.

 * Attribute `nymboxHash`: Identifier.
 TODO.